wllfaria/writings/implementing-syntax-highlighting.md

 Ok, we are doing quite a lot here, so let me explain, the first piece of this function is its declaration, our function takes in a generic argument that can be any iterator that yields `&str` as its inner type.

-Our inner loops go over every possible cell within the Viewport, and checks if there is any available character to store on our buffer, otherwise we just store an empty space.
+Our inner loops go over every possible cell within the Viewport, and check if there is any available character to store on our buffer, otherwise we just store an empty space.
 We are calling a utility function that looks like this:

 ```rust
 pub fn set_cell(&mut self, col: usize, row: usize, symbol: char) {